 • Category.
 Analyze when your target audience is online.
 For example, if you live stream games, weekends may be a great choice, as most people are at home and can join you.

 • Stream goal.
-If you want to get Twitch followers, the most obvious way to achieve this goal is to stream as much and as often as possible.
+If you want to get more Twitch followers, the most obvious way to achieve this goal is to stream as much and as often as possible.
 However, daily live streaming can lead to burnout and fatigue, so instead of being online 24/7, start several times a week and experiment with your live stream video length.

-6. Interact with your viewership (and streamers!)
+6. Interact with your viewers (and other streamers!)

 To grow a big audience on Twitch, you should make your viewers feel comfortable and involved.

-Interact with your chat: Talk to your viewers, answer their questions, and keep the conversation going.
+• Interact with your chat: Talk to your viewers, answer their questions, and keep the conversation going.

 7. Reuse your stream on other platforms

-Restream Events is also a great tool to cover several time zones at once.
+With Restream's Upload and Stream, you can schedule, upload, and stream your pre-recorded broadcast to multiple platforms simultaneously.
+It will not only help you grow your Twitch channel but also build awareness on other platforms.
+It’s also a great tool to cover several time zones at once.
 Schedule your pre-recorded live streams for different times to see when and where your content gets the best feedback.

 8. Post on every social media